imatviyenko/imatviyenko.github.io/_posts/2018-09-06-SharePoint_fix-author.md

 ---
 layout: post
-title: "SharePoint - fix authors of files uploaded to a document library to solve the 'User cannot be found' error"
+title: "SharePoint script - fix-authors.ps1"
+description: "PowerShell script for SharePoint to fix authors of files uploaded to a document library to solve the 'User cannot be found' error"
 date: 2018-09-06
+tags: SharePoint PowerShell scripts administration
 ---

 ## Problem description